 Concerning the storage of imaging data, both the X70 and the G90 write their files to SDXC cards.
 The G90 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X70 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X70 and Panasonic Lumix DC-G90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The G90 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Panasonic G90 Manual.
+Further information on the features and operation of the X70 and G90 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Panasonic G90 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X70 or the Panasonic G90 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.